sallywang147/attackDB/README.md

 5. To explore each attack individual, cd into the directory of that attack.
 Take PolyNetwork as an example,  `cd ~/attackDB/polyattack` and then run the scripts provided below

+**As a Demo, we'll show PolyNetWork Attack in detail here.
+To explore other attacks, the README is added inside the directory of each attack**

 **[PolyNetwork Attack](https://research.kudelskisecurity.com/2021/08/12/the-poly-network-hack-explained/)**